boamaod/poppy/README.md

 # Poppy
 Poppy helps to [delete your Facebook](https://youtu.be/k_Jq38JKN3A).
-If you are contacted on Messenger, farewell message is displayed and further contact is blocked.
+If you are contacted on Messenger, a farewell message is displayed and further communications from this contact is blocked.
 One by one, every contact will be shown a farewell message and blocked until Facebook effectively is a true digital desert, it carefully wants to disguise.

 ![Delete your Facebook!](/poppy.jpg)